 Thomson doesn’t offer as many different diameter sizes as the Kalloy, but still more than enough.
 And they also offer a setback version.

-Because they are the beesknees when it comes to aluminium seatposts, you have reach a lot deeper into your wallet compared to the Kalloy.
+Because they are the bees knees when it comes to aluminum seatposts, you have to reach a lot deeper into your wallet compared to the Kalloy.

 I bought mine for €81.33 from bike-components.de so that can be considered a considerable price increase.
 Especially since I replaced a black Kalloy Uno, which I just said is a fine piece of equipment.

-Final conclusion about the best aluminium MTB seatposts
+Final conclusion about the best aluminum MTB seatposts

-And that’s wraps up my article about the best aluminium MTB seatposts !
+And that wraps up my article about the best aluminum MTB seatposts !
 If you like this article give it a thumbs up.
 If you have any questions or suggestions for new articles, let me know in the comments below.
 Cheers.

 You might also like